-Renting a vehicle and driving yourself is a bad idea in many Mexican cities, but it’s a great idea if you want to go exploring a region on your own schedule, away from the congestion on the open road.
+Renting a car in Mexico and driving yourself is a bad idea in many large Mexican cities, but it’s a great idea if you want to go exploring a region on your own schedule.
+Once you get away from the congestion of a place like Mexico City, you can see a lot more when you have your own vehicle out on the open road.

-The Mexican car rental company will often put a hold on your credit card if you don’t take the full insurance coverage, an amount that may be 10 or 15% of the value of the car.
-So have a credit card with a few thousand dollars open balance on it or your card may be declined.
+The Mexican car rental company will often put a hold on your credit card if you don’t take the full insurance coverage, an amount that may be a set price or be a percentage of the car value.
+So use a credit card with a few thousand dollars open balance on it or your card may be declined.
 You usually can’t use a debit card or pay cash, so be prepared.

 A Lengthy Pick-up/Inspection Process

 Don’t assume you can be on your way in five minutes just because you’ve reserved your car in advance and given a credit card number.
 The USA is the land of efficiency, where convenience and speed are considered competitive advantages.
 Mexico is the opposite, so chill out and assume this process is going to take a while.

 After all the paperwork and insurance discussions (see the next section), you and the counter person–or a helper if you have to take a shuttle to a separate facility–will together go over the car panel by panel.
 You and they will be looking for nicks, scratches, and dents.
 Minuscule ones that would be ignored in the USA and worked out in the detailing later will be noted on a form.
 Sometimes that form is paper, sometimes it’s on an iPad.
 Every tiny bit of damage will go on there.